Fairness in Multiwinner Elections

 - Multiwinner Voting: A New Challenge for Social Choice Theory, P. Faliszewski, P. Skowron, A. Slinko, and Nimrod Talmon, Chapter 2 in Trends in Computational Social Choice, Editor: Ulle Endriss, 2017

-Below you will find a tentative schedule for the project.
+Below you will find the schedule for the project.

 During the first week, we will give four lectures to give everyone the tools to understand the issues at stake when discussing fairness in multiwinner elections.

-- Tuesday June 7: This lecture will introduce the basic model of multiwinner elections and will introduce the first fairness notions for the special case of apportionment.
+- Tuesday June 7, 13:00-15:00 (Room ILLC F2.19): This lecture will introduce the basic model of multiwinner elections and will introduce the first fairness notions for the special case of apportionment.
 This lecture is covered by the following references:

-- Wednesday June 8: After seeing the first notions of fairness for apportionment, we will turn to the general setting of approval-based multiwinner elections and study properties based on justified representation.
+- Wednesday June 8, 13:00-15:00 (Room ILLC F2.19): After seeing the first notions of fairness for apportionment, we will turn to the general setting of approval-based multiwinner elections and study properties based on justified representation.
 This lecture is covered by the following references:

 - Lackner and Skowron (2022): Sections 4.2 and 4.4.

-- Thursday June 9: In this lecture we will turn to the study of fairness notions from a computational angle.
+- Thursday June 9, 13:00-15:00 (Room ILLC F2.19): In this lecture we will turn to the study of fairness notions from a computational angle.
 This lecture is covered by the following references:

-- Friday 10: To conclude this first week, we will introduce two extensions of the basic framework, namely participatory budgeting and ranking-based multiwinner voting.
+- Friday 10, 13:00-15:00 (Room ILLC F2.19): To conclude this first week, we will introduce an extension of the basic framework called participatory budgeting.
 This lecture is covered by the following references: